 - Two classroom buildings dedicated to STEM learning

 - The Grove - a community of four suite-style residence halls exclusively for freshmen

 - Division I athletics, club sports teams, intramural sports teams

 - Academic and student support resources

 West Phoenix is where GCU calls home.
 That's why GCU stands committed to transforming the surrounding neighborhoods into a safe, thriving place for those in the community.
 Along with providing academic excellence and a vibrant campus life, GCU believes its purpose is to partner together to implement initiatives in the area that open educational opportunities for all, create jobs, restore housing and reduce crime.
 GCU calls this United by Purpose.

 One aspect of this transformative endeavor started with the development project at 27th Avenue and Camelback Road.
 Developed to be the gateway into West Phoenix, this development serves as a commercial hub featuring:

 - A four-story office complex

-- Renovated GCU Hotel, resort-style pool and fitness center
+- Renovated GCU Hotel and resort-style pool1

-- Building that will be home to a future business, economic and education innovation center
+- Business, economic and education innovation center